Possible to Implode a single staff's multiple voices into a single voice?

 Nobody here said TAB Ring is "less accurate" than something.

 By "perfectly compatible with" I was stating that TAB Ring fulfills its promise.
-It achieves the purpose for which it was designed; therefore it can improve the playback of scores written with three or four voices.
+It achieves the purpose for which it was designed; therefore it can improve the playback of scores, even those written using three or four voices.

 Have you tried TAB Ring?